begh-azka/active_directory_learning/5_AD_Users_and_Computers/README.md

 - Choose the Group Type:
   - **Security:** Used to specify permissions within your Active Directory domain.
 Example: permissions to access file shares, prnters etc can be given to a group and then to users who are part of it.
   - **Distribution:** Used as an email distribution list.
 Users, who are a part of this DL, will get an email when one is sent to this DL's email address.
+- When the group is created, it is visible in Users.
+- Open its properties, we can add metadata to it.
+There are two important tabs here: Members and Member Of
+- Add a user to this group in Members tab.
+- With Members of tab, we can add this group to other groups.

+## Disabling Accounts
+- In organizations where you need to offboard employees, you disable their accounts first so they can no longer logon.
+- Later after a specified period of time, these accounts are deleted.
+- Disable accounts by right clicking and selecting Disable Account.
+- To make it clear that these are disabled accounts, you should create another OU named Disabled Users within the current OU and drag the disabled user from Users to this OU.